 The weekly student newspaper, The University News

 , is impressive.
 The Rotary Club has recently formed a chapter at UD.
-Language clubs in Italian and Spanish are up and running.
+Three language clubs - Italian, German, and Spanish - are up and running.

 The intramural sports program is one of the most popular activities on campus, including football, volleyball, basketball, soccer, and softball.
 Recreational classes are offered in dance, yoga, boxing, and more.
 Past workshops and tournaments have included dodgeball, tennis, chess, and photography.